Child Custody Attorney Carlsbad, CA

 Child custody is easily one of the most contentious aspects of any divorce.
 After a couple decide to separate, their relationships with their children are almost always a primary concern.
 They may disagree on who should have primary custody, or about how much visitation each person should have.

-We understand well the struggle and emotional weight that comes with divorce of any kind, but in particular those that involve children.
+Our Carlsbad child custody lawyers understand well the struggle and emotional weight that comes with divorce of any kind, but in particular those that involve children.
 It is important to us that we be able to help our clients come to a mutually beneficial agreement that protects each parent’s rights and gives children a sense of stability and allows them to maintain a loving and healthy relationship with each parent.

 - Custody mediation